 Business equipment leasing is essentially a rental agreement.
 Your monthly payments are not going towards owning the asset outright.
 Instead, you’ll need to return your equipment at the end of the lease period.

-Take a look at how business equipment financing vs. leasing compare.
+Take a look at how business equipment financing vs. leasing compares.

 Looking to apply for business equipment leasing but don’t know where to start?
 Here’s a breakdown of what to expect.

 A good place to start is by pinpointing exactly the type of equipment you’re looking to obtain for your business.
 You’ll need to know how much it will cost, its expected lifetime, and whether or not the equipment will require frequent repairs.